We are dedicated to protecting the pristine water of Walloon Lake that we all know and love.

 WASH YOUR BOAT

 Make sure to wash your boat(s) before launching them into the lake to prevent the transferring of water or plant materials from other locations into Walloon.
-We host multiple free boat washing events throughout the summer season (June-August) at Jone’s Landing – located on the North Arm.
+This past June, we installed two new boat wash stations, one at Jones Landing and one at the Sumner Road Boat Launch.

 MAINTAIN YOUR SEPTIC SYSTEM